aliencaocao/TIL-2024/FINALS_README.md

 ### Docker Compose

 To run all the containers, we will be using [Docker Compose](https://docs.docker.com/compose/), a tool that lets you easily configure and run multi-container applications.
+Note that you will likely have to install it if it is not already installed (e.g. it may not be installed on the GCP instance); see [the Docker Compose plugin installation instructions](https://docs.docker.com/compose/install/#scenario-two-install-the-compose-plugin).

 ```bash
 # start all the services